The heart and soul of Front Range Equine Rescue’s work.

 Indirect rescue includes special programs like “Stop the Backyard Breeder” and “Trails End” and re-homing tips for horse owners.
 Front Range Equine Rescue has provided assistance during fire evacuations and during times of economic crisis.
 Front Range’s solutions to horse slaughter are another form of indirect rescue as are its legal campaigns to protect wild horses and responsibly end horse slaughter.

-Rescue horses are currently kept in Colorado and Virginia with a small retired herd residing in Florida.
-Horses available for adoption are located in Colorado and Virginia and can be viewed here.
+Rescue horses are currently kept in Colorado and Florida.
+Horses available for adoption are only located in Colorado and can be viewed here.

 Click here for ways you can help support the rescue program.

 For more information, please contact us.